kbuaaaaaa/COTS_ICS_Security/Setup/0_create_VM.md

 The following section will give instruction on creating the virtual machines.

-## Kali Linux
-The setup instruction for Kali Linux on VirtualBox can be found on the Kali Linux official website, [here](https://www.kali.org/docs/virtualization/install-virtualbox-guest-vm/).

 ## Windows 10
 The ISO image for Windows 10 can be downloaded [here](https://www.microsoft.com/en-gb/software-download/windows10ISO) (select the 64 bit).